chriswrightdesign/websites-for-non-jerks/README.md

 - Does the type marry with the content it communicates?
 [Show and tell: a practical guide to choosing type](http://typecast.com/blog/show-and-tell-a-practical-look-at-choosing-type)
 - Need a better understanding of what typography is and why it's valuable?
 [Typography is how text works] (http://practice.typekit.com/lesson/typography-is-how-text-looks/)
 - Understanding responsive web typography [Advanced web typography: Responsive web typography](http://elliotjaystocks.com/blog/responsive-web-typography/)
+- On proportions and rhythm in responsive design [A more modern scale for web typography](http://typecast.com/blog/a-more-modern-scale-for-web-typography)
 - Selecting type with the appropriate tone, a helping guide [Type finder](http://www.type-finder.com/)
 - Some pre-selected type pairings as example [Just my type](http://justmytype.co/)